 Mirissa (mirissa) is a small town and a beach resort area in the South of Sri Lanka on the Indian ocean (the map of Mirissa, Sri Lanka).
-Mirissa was formed at first as a purely tourist resort area, and then it formed a modest urban infrastructure.
-Houses of local residents almost here, and everyone is focused only on tourism.
-In addition to tourism, the village lives also fishing, most of which, again, is focused on resort guests.
+Mirissa was formed at first as a purely tourist resort area, and then there appeared a modest urban infrastructure.
+Houses of local residents are almost there, everyone is focused only on tourism.
+In addition to tourism, the village lives on fishing, much of which, again, is focused on resort guests.

 Tourism infrastructure is there, but there are only the most necessary.
 For shopping, you need to go to Matara, Galle, or at least neighbouring resort of Weligama.
 Bank, ATMs and currency exchange offices here either, for them too to go to a neighboring town.
 Even the Internet is not in all hotels, but if there is, as a rule, very slow and unstable.
-Out there is where cafes and restaurants abound.
+With food no problems, cafés and restaurants abound.

-Entertainment is very low, and, frankly, the majority of tourists here becomes boring after a week of rest.
-The main local attraction is, of course, the beaches of Merisi.
+Entertainment in Mirissa the bare minimum, and, frankly, the majority of tourists here becomes boring after a week of rest.
+The main local attraction are, of course, beaches.
 They are just wonderful, and almost worthy of the title "bounty".
 However, the main beach is exposed to strong waves, but if you go a little East (towards Matara), there are a couple of bays with very calm water.
 The presence of waves in the main Bay with the success enjoyed by surfers, and it's one of their favorite places.
 And next door is the beach Weligama is the best place in the South for surfing.
 In the Eastern part of the beach where the waves do not interfere, it is possible to enjoy snorkeling, although sophisticated and experienced divers here, nothing will surprise you.
 For all these activities, there is Board rental (RS 1000 a day see the exchange rate of Sri Lanka) and Snorkelling equipment.